-Students may reach out to their personal Program Advisor as often as needed, but are advised to be in touch at least once a year to monitor degree progress; Program Advisors can be reached at their personal email address or at advising@uopeople.edu.
+Students may reach out to their personal Program Advisor as often as needed, but are advised to be in touch at least once a year to monitor degree progress; Program Advisors can be reached at their personalemail address or at advising@uopeople.edu.
+Other UoPeople does not currently offer the following services: Student ID cards, a graduation ceremony, orcounseling services.
+The University established and accredited outside India and is not regulated as or affiliated with any regulator or university within India.
+UoPeople is not recognized as a degree in India either by the relevant educational regulatory bodies in India or for public employment in the government sector in India.

-Other

-UoPeople does not currently offer the following services: Student ID cards, a graduation ceremony, or counseling services.